manateeair.com Listed by m3rx Ransomware Group

 +1 9417582323 .
 Manatee Air Heating & Cooling Inc has been providing expert HVAC services in Manatee and Sarasota counties since 1988, specializing in heating and air conditioning installation, repair, and maintenance.
 The company prides itself on its commitment to quality work, customer satisfaction, and competitive pricing, offering financing options and a 1-year labor warranty.
 With a team of certified, licensed, and insured technicians, they ensure fast turnaround times and emergency services to keep homes and businesses comfortable year-round.
 Manatee Air Heating & Cooling is recognized f

 On May 3, 2026, Manatee Air Heating & Cooling Inc. appeared on the leak site of the m3rx ransomware group.
-The Florida-based HVAC company, which has served Manatee and Sarasota counties since 1988, had internal files exfiltrated during a ransomware attack.
+The Florida-based HVAC company, which has served Manatee and Sarasota counties since 1988, is claimed to have had internal files exfiltrated during a ransomware attack.
 Anyone who has ever called their office at +1 941-758-2323, booked a service visit, or had technicians visit their home may have personal information now in attackers’ hands.

 Public reporting indicates the m3rx group posted proof of the breach on their dark-web leak site.
 The data consists of internal files exfiltrated before encryption.
 The exact number of affected individuals remains unknown, but the company’s long history in residential and commercial HVAC work means customer records, contact details, addresses, and payment information are likely included.
 No evidence has surfaced that the attackers have published the full dataset yet, but ransomware groups routinely release samples as leverage.